new-house-drive/new-house-drive/README.md

-- 👋 Hi, I’m valera🐺
+- 👋 Hi, I’m Valera🐺
-- 👀 I’m interested in web development in the aspect of bots🤖 and websites🌐
+- 👀 Interested in web development🌐
-- 🌱 I’m currently learning JS, HTML and CSS on Odin project⚔️
+- 🌱 Currently learning VueJS⚔️
-- 💞️ I’m looking to collaborate on joke websites and great ideas🤡
-- 📫 Feel free to contact me via lillillliliiljijli@protonmail.com for any reason🥰
+- 📫 Feel free to contact me via new-house-drive@protonmail.com for any reason🥰

 <!---
 ljiljljilijlijlijlijjlijilijjliijljil/ljiljljilijlijlijlijjlijilijjliijljil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.